-Dr. Versman and Dr. Heller will use medical history, family history and dental X-rays to assess the risk factors for periodontal disease and determine the exact condition of the gums, teeth and underlying jawbone.
+Dr. Versman, Dr. Heller, and Dr. Beckman will use medical history, family history and dental X-rays to assess the risk factors for periodontal disease and determine the exact condition of the gums, teeth and underlying jawbone.
 If necessary Dr. Versman and Dr. Heller will work in conjunction with other doctors to ensure that both the diabetes and the gum disease are being managed and controlled as effectively as possible.

 Non-surgical procedures performed by Drs.
-Versman and Heller, along with our hygienists might include deep scaling, where calculus (tartar) will be removed from the teeth above and below the gumline, and root planing, where the root of the tooth is smoothed down to eliminate any remaining bacteria.
+Versman, Heller, and Beckman along with our hygienists might include deep scaling, where calculus (tartar) will be removed from the teeth above and below the gum-line, and root planing, where the root of the tooth is smoothed down to eliminate any remaining bacteria.
 Antibiotics may be applied to the gum pockets to promote healing.

 Before and after periodontal treatment, the dentist and hygienist will recommend proper home care and oral maintenance as well as prescribing prescription mouthwashes which serve to deter further bacteria colonization.